-Software Measurement: A measurement is an manifestation of the size, quantity, amount or dimension of a particular attributes of a product or process.
+Software Measurement: A measurement is a manifestation of the size, quantity, amount, or dimension of a particular attribute of a product or process.
 Software measurement is a titrate impute of a characteristic of a software product or the software process.
 It is an authority within software engineering.
-Software measurement process is defined and governed by ISO Standard.
+The software measurement process is defined and governed by ISO Standard.

 Software is measured to:

 - Create the quality of the current product or process.

 - Anticipate future qualities of the product or process.